Algeria - No Dust in Sand Land

 Huge tower with possibilities to sit and relaxNo entry under the shrine of martyrsAccess restricted.
 Soldiers whistle when trying to walk through.History of algierHuge place in front of the shrine

-Again, I expected huge hassle and bargain sessions with taxi drivers here.
-But... on my suggestion of "4 Euro" and the Taxi drivers counter "8 Euro", my answer "5 Euro", the session was already finished and 20 minutes later I was in the airport.
+Again, I expected huge hassle and bargaining with taxi drivers.
+But no problem here, "5 Euro," and 20 minutes later, I was at the airport.
 So easy and painless.

-It's not possible to exchange back money in Algeria.
-Exchanging Algerian Dinar to anything else is prohibited by law.
-No bank is doing it.
-But, there is the black market and they do it.
-However, it's better to get rid of Algerian Dinar in Algeria with a 25 percent loss instead of taking the Algerian Dinar out of the country (which is also prohibited) and then have no usage of the currency at all and have a 100 % loss.
-As I do not go back to Algeria in the foreseen future, I went for the first option and exchanged it for some Euro with a boutique owner in the airport for the black market price.
+It's not possible to exchange Algerian Dinar back to foreign currency.
+Exchanging Algerian Dinar is prohibited by law, and no bank does it.
+But there is the black market where they do it.
+However, it's better to get rid of Algerian Dinar in Algeria with a 25% loss instead of taking it out of the country (which is also prohibited) and having no usage for the currency at all, resulting in a 100% loss.
+As I don't plan to return to Algeria in the foreseeable future, I opted to exchange it for euros with a boutique owner at the airport at the black market rate.

-Plane departure to Tunisia was right on time and only is about 1-hour flight.
+The plane to Tunisia departed right on time and took only about an hour.

 No comments